learn-co-curriculum/java-interface/README.md

 }
 ```

+While the `@Override` annotation is optional, it is best practice to use it to force
+the compiler to check the method signatures match the abstract methods in the interface.

 Now we can evolve the `main` method to use the `Shape` interface
 as the declared type for the array.
 We can add to the array